 Citizens of other countries visiting France or Spain will need to obtain a Schengen visa, valid for up to 90 days, which involves showing that you have sufficient funds and the necessary travel insurance.
 You should apply well in advance.
 Note that possession of a Schengen visa allows the holder to travel throughout the 26 Schengen countries during the period for which the visa is valid.
 Schengen visas cannot be extended.

 Whether accessing the region through France or Spain, the ever-increasing tentacles of budget air travel allow the visitor direct flights, principally through Biarritz or Bilbao, from London and a few regional UK airports.
-Given that new flights regularly appear or are removed, it’s a good idea to check the airport websites (as well as the airline websites listed below) or a site such as www.skyscanner.com in case an airport near you has suddenly acquired a connection to the region.
-Note that the flight schedules of budget airlines can be reduced in winter.
+Not all flights are operated daily.
+Given that new flights regularly appear or are removed, it’s a good idea to check the airport websites (as well as the airline websites listed below) or a site such as Skyscanner in case an airport near you has suddenly acquired a connection to the region.
+Note that the flight schedules of budget airlines can be reduced (or suspended) in winter.

 For those wishing to take their own vehicles to the Basque Country, there are direct ferries from the UK to Bilbao.
 Sailing to Santander, in the neighbouring province of Cantabria, is another option with a drive of only around an hour to reach western Bizkaia province.
 Schedules vary according to season, as do prices, and while they are not cheap, could make sense for a party or family of four, taking into account that you won’t have to pay for car hire when you arrive.